Twilytics/Analytics-Application/README.md

 This project was developed for the course "338010 Data Engineering Project - Building real time data pipelines" of [Prof. Dr. David Klotz](mailto:david.klotz@hdm-stuttgart.de?subject=[GitHub]Twilytics) at the Stuttgart Media University.
 The data pipeline was developed by [Alexander Stahl](mailto:as291@hdm-stuttgart.de?subject=[GitHub]Twilytics) and [Johannes Ströbele](mailto:js349@hdm-stuttgart.de?subject=[GitHub]Twilytics).

 The Twilytics dashboard provides insights into the trends on Twitter based on real time data.
 Users can get informations, for example, about how trends change on Twitter in a respective city or how the trends between cities correlate.
-For this samll university project, the cities Stuttgart and Berlin were analyzed.
+For this small university project, the cities Stuttgart and Berlin were analyzed.

 ## Repository Structure
 - dataproc: PySpark script for getting raw data from the MongoDB, processing Twitter data distributively, and inserting it into the PostgreSQL database (more information in the [README.md of the folder](https://github.com/Twilytics/Analytics-Application/tree/master/dataproc))